oasci/pitt-biosc1540-2024s/biosc1540/syllabus/assessments.md

 ### Portfolio

-The main deliverable of this course is a computational biology portfolio for your assigned biological system.
+The main deliverable of this course is a computational biology portfolio.
-Each module will contribute a Jupyter Notebook section to your portfolio as [checkpoints](#checkpoints) with their unique criteria.
+Each module will contribute a portfolio section and are called [checkpoints](#checkpoints) with their own unique criteria.
 At the end of the semester, your portfolio will be evaluated in its entirety with all module [checkpoints](#checkpoints).
-Thus, changes can be made to previous [checkpoints](#checkpoints) for the final submission.
+Thus, changes and corrections can be made to previous [checkpoints](#checkpoints) for the final submission.

-You are encouraged to publish your portfolio on your [GitHub](https://www.github.com) account.
+You are encouraged to publish your portfolio online; for example, on your [GitHub](https://www.github.com) account.
 This will help you showcase your skills to your future employers or applications.

 [More information](../assessments/portfolio.md)